 Note: Strongwater had some issues fulfilling orders in 2019.
 More information here.
-In 2020, it sounds like many of those issues have been resolved.
+As of the spring of 2020, it sounds like many of those issues have been resolved.

 I had the opportunity to try out Strongwater’s new Foamie “Runt,” the foam version of their purpose-built river surfing board.
 As far as I know, this is the first river-surfing-specific foam top board, and it’s made in the US.
 It retails for $400-425 through Strongwater’s website.